Ferro tiles

 Results

 Our research confirmed that patterns can be cast into epoxy resin, gypsum cement, self-drying gypsum cement, hydraulic cement, terracotta, porcelain, and stoneware.
-We achieved textures with material-specific patterns that could not be reproduced by any other moulding method.
+We achieved textures with material-specific patterns that could not be reproduced by any other molding method.

 results diagram